MrDave1999/CPlugin.Net/README.md

 ### Copy plugins to publishing directory

 You need to add the package called [CopyPluginsToPublishDirectory](https://www.nuget.org/packages/CopyPluginsToPublishDirectory) in the project file of the host application.
+This package allows to copy the `plugins` directory from the output directory (e.g. bin/Debug/net8.0) to the publish directory.

 **Example:**
 ```xml